gokr/orx/code/nim/norx/README.md

 # Install
 Just run `nimble install` in this directory.
 Also **make sure you have `liborx[d|p].so` in a proper place, like /usr/lib/** (working dir doesn't work for me).

+See `../samples` directory for some sample code using it!

 # How it was made
 This wrapper was created through the following steps: